mrfdev/MRF/README.md

 ## Version

-This is MRF Github version 1.1 build 002, January 16th, 2021.
+This is MRF Github version 1.2 build 003, May 20th, 2021.
 I kind of forgot what the website version is, if I find it, I will put it here.